March 8, 2019 6 min read

 3. edX

 EdX is another leading online-learning platform that is open source instead of for-profit.
-It was founded by and in 2012, so you know that you’ll learn about cutting-edge technologies and theories.
+It was founded by Harvard University and MIT in 2012, so you know that you’ll learn about cutting-edge technologies and theories.
 Today, edX includes 53 schools.
 You probably can’t go wrong with the free Introduction to Computer Science from Harvard University.

 4. Udemy